 With a little creativity and thought process, community managers even have the chance to become the standard and THE community to live in for small group training.

 Small group training allows your residents to come together for small group workouts with fellow neighbors and friends.
 You could contract a trainer for next to no money (the trainer would handle collecting his or her own fees, or you could do it by having a sign-in sheet at the front desk.

 Other ways to assure you’re fitness center is well thought out:

--Consider having a “track” around your property with stations, fixed benches and different equipment on various areas around.
+- Consider having a “track” around your property with stations, fixed benches, and different equipment in various areas around.